centurionmars/centurionmars/README.md

 - 👋 Hi, I’m @centurionmars
 - 👀 I’m interested in code
-- 🌱 I’m currently learning html , css , php , wordpress &...
+- 🌱 I’m currently learning html, css ,JS,  php, wordpress &...
-- 📫 How to reach me ...@centurionmars in web & social media
+- 📫 You can find me with ID ...@centurionmars in web & social media

 <!---
 centurionmars/centurionmars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.